How can you build a SAM business case?

 There are a number of factors that prevent organizations adopting a Software Asset Management program and typically these involve senior management within the company.
 These can range from having higher priorities to not really understanding the opportunities SAM can generate.

-Framework for the business case
+Framework for the SAM Business Case

 There are a number of ways you phrase this argument.
 Many people will be tempted to use the Governance, Risk management and Control (GRC) model, but probably a better framework is the one suggested by The ITAM Review.